popduke/RxLocationManager/README.md

-RxLocationManager: A reactive styled LocationManager for iOS/macOS/watchOS/tvOS
+RxLocationManager: A Reactive LocationManager for iOS/macOS/watchOS/tvOS

 ## Introduction